 The Client Centered Approach to Coaching

-Along with the acts of customer service and hospitality, there are behavior change and motivational coaching skills that enhance the client to trainer relationship further.
+Along with the acts of customer service and hospitality, behavior change and motivational coaching skills enhance the client to trainer relationship further.
 These skills increase the ability of the trainer to change behavior through increases in understanding that the trainer has for the client.
 It includes these next three bullets in this section.

 These things show that the trainer is using the client centered approach: